Sharp thresholds for the random-cluster and Ising models

 \section{Introduction}

-The method of `sharp threshold' has been fruitful in probabilistic combinatorics (see \cite{G-pgs,KS05} for recent reviews).
+The method of ``sharp threshold'' has been fruitful in probabilistic combinatorics (see \cite{G-pgs,KS05} for recent reviews).
 It provides a fairly robust tool for showing the existence of a sharp threshold for certain processes governed by independent random variables.
 Its most compelling demonstration so far in the field of physical systems has been the proof in \cite{BR2} that the critical probability of site percolation on the Voronoi tessellation generated by a Poisson process on $\RR^2$ equals $\frac12$.

 Each of the applications alluded to above involves a product measure.
-It was shown in \cite{GG} that the method may be extended to non-product probability measures satisfying the FKG lattice condition.
+It was shown in \cite{GG} that the method may be extended to nonproduct probability measures satisfying the FKG lattice condition.
 The target of this note is to present two applications of such a sharp-threshold theorem to measures arising in statistical physics, namely those of the \rc\ model and the Ising model.
 In each case, the event in question is the existence of a crossing of a large box, by an open path in the case of the \rc\ model, and by a single-spin path in the case of the Ising model.
-A related but more tentative and less complete result has been obtained in \cite{GG} in the first case, and the second case has been studied already in \cite{Hig0,Higuchi} and \cite{vdB07}.
+A related but more tentative and less complete result has been obtained in \cite{GG} in the first case, and the second case has been studied already in \cite{vdB07} and \cite{Hig0,Higuchi}.